 Our continuous offering is being made on a best efforts basis, whereby the Dealer Manager and broker-dealers participating in the offering are only required to use their best efforts to sell our shares of common stock and have no firm commitment or obligation to purchase any of the shares of common stock.
 In addition, selling brokers have more than one BDC offering to emphasize to are generally paid on the first business day following the completion of each month to which they relate.
 From time to time, we may also pay interim distributions, including capital gains distributions, at the election of our board of directors.
 Each year a statement on IRS Form 1099-DIV (or such successor form) identifying the source of the distribution (i.e., paid from ordinary income, paid from net capital gain on the sale of securities, and/or a return of paid-in capital surplus which is a nontaxable distribution) is mailed to our stockholders.
 Our distributions may exceed our earnings, especially during the period before we have substantially invested the proceeds from this offering.
 As a result, a portion of the distributions we make may represent a return of capital for U.S. federal income tax purposes.
-Stockholders will not recognize tax on a distributions.
-Any return of capital, however, the tax basis of shares must be reduced by the amount of any return of capital distributions.
-Any return of capital will result in an increase in the amount of any taxable gain (or a reduction in any deductible loss) on a subsequent disposition of such shares.
+Stockholders will not recognize tax on a distribution consisting of a return of capital, however, the tax basis of shares must be reduced by the amount of any return of capital distributions.
+Any return of capital, however, the tax basis of shares must be reduced by the amount of any deductible loss) on a subsequent disposition of such shares.
 Our Advisers agreed to waive management and incentive fees, for a period from June 4, 2012 to December 31, 2013, to the extent required to avoid distributions that are estimated to represent a return of capital for U.S. federal income tax purposes during such period.
-Our Adviser has agreed to extend its waiver of management and incentive fees until December 31, 2014.
-The Sub-Adviser has not extended the waiver of management and incentive fees it is due under the Sub-Advisory Agreement.
+Our Adviser has agreed to extend its waiver of management and incentive fees it is due under the Sub-Advisory Agreement.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview - Management Fee, Incentive Fee, and Administrative Expense Waiver."